 If you need a quick injection of capital, a Business cash advance could be the answer.
 The repayment rates varies between providers.
 Here are our cash advance five top tips! and how to get the best deal possible.
 January can be a difficult time for businesses of all kinds, but especially in the hospitality sector.
 Christmas is over and everyone is in a mood to diet for the new year which means that sales are slow.
 In some ways it will be nice to catch your breath after the hectic festive season, but at the same time your finances can suffer.
 If your cashflow is starting to look shaky a business cash advance can help.

-Here are our top 5 tips that cover everything you should understand before taking out a business cash advance.
+Here are our top 5 tips that cover everything you should understand before taking out a business cash advance in 2019.
 It is important for any business owner to understand the implications and liabilities that they may incur when taking out business finance in 2019.

 Business Cash Advance in the UK